 Grantmakers are typically non-profit entities such as private (family, corporate, etc) foundations, community foundations, and businesses' giving programs, which give out grant monies to specific charitable causes.
-An example of a well-known international grantmaker will be the Bill & Melinda Gates Foundation.
-Closer to home, family foundations such as the Lee Foundation and the Tan Chin Tuan Foundation, and corporate foundations such as the CapitaLand Hope Foundation, will be considered as grantmakers.

 Q3.
 What are the criteria to meet in order to become a registered charity?